 #3 Chemical Sunscreen

-Whilst there are still conflicting evidence on the safety of chemical sunscreens during pregnancy, mineral sunscreen such as Zinc and Titanium Dioxide are considered safe and is endorsed by Cancer Council Australia.
+Whilst there is still conflicting evidence on the safety of chemical sunscreens during pregnancy, mineral sunscreen such as Zinc and Titanium Dioxide is considered safe and is endorsed by Cancer Council Australia.

-Bakuchiol is promoted as the safe and natural alternative to Retinol.
+Bakuchiol is promoted as a safe and natural alternative to Retinol.

-However, there is currently not enough evidence to support their safety profile during pregnancy so it is recommended to check in with your OB/GYN prior to commencing.
+However, there is currently not enough evidence to support their safety profile during pregnancy so it is recommended to check in with your OB/GYN before commencing.

-Parabens are commonly used as preserving agent in skin and hair care products and is slowly being replaced with newer preservatives on the scene such Sodium Benzoate and Phenoxyethanol.
+Parabens are commonly used as a preserving agent in skin and hair care products and are slowly being replaced with newer preservatives on the scene such as Sodium Benzoate and Phenoxyethanol.
 They are also commonly found in body formulations and bland moisturisers such as Aqueous Cream.
 Needless to say, they have been around for a very long time!